alexilson/atmosphoria/README.md

 # Atmosphoria

 ## Description
-This weather app is designed to give you your current weather in an accent of your choosing and give you a fact about the area.
-When it returns the results, if applicable, it will also display the previous 5 weather reports.
+Atmosphoria is designed to take in your preferences of an accent and a location from the landing page form to then push that information into the ChatGPT API to return the OpenWeather API weather report in the chosen accent.

 ## Usage
 Use the weather application by entering your choice of accent and area code you want to retireve weather data for.